xiaojielei/tp/docs/DeveloperGuide.md

 contains other strings like "add savings", "delete savings", etc., then call the corresponding method to dealt with the input command.

-Saving sequence diagram: (below only used the excecution of 1 method as example, the sequence diagram of other methods are similar)
+Saving sequence diagram: (below only used the execution of 1 method as example, the sequence diagram of other methods are similar)
 ![Saving Sequence Diagram.png](images/SavingSequenceDiagram.png)